Unbinned Deep Learning Jet Substructure Measurement in High $Q^2$ ep collisions at HERA: Monte Carlo simulations

 \section{Monte Carlo simulations}

 Monte Carlo (MC) simulations are used to correct the data for detector acceptance and resolution effects as well as to compare theoretical predictions with unfolded results.

-Detector acceptance and resolution effects are estimated using the \textsc{Djangoh}~1.4~\cite{Charchula:1994kf} and \textsc{Rapgap}~3.1~\cite{Jung:1993gf} event generators.
+Detector acceptance and resolution effects are estimated using large samples of simulated events, generated with the \textsc{Djangoh}~1.4~\cite{Charchula:1994kf} and \textsc{Rapgap}~3.1~\cite{Jung:1993gf} event generators.
 Both implement Born level matrix elements and are interfaced with \textsc{Heracles}~\cite{Spiesberger:237380,Kwiatkowski:1990cx,Kwiatkowski:1990es} for QED radiation.
 The CTEQ6L Parton distribution function (PDF) set~\cite{Pumplin:2002vw} and the Lund hadronization model~\cite{Andersson:1983ia} with parameters determined by the ALEPH Collaboration~\cite{Schael:2004ux} are used for the non-perturbative components. \textsc{Djangoh} uses the Colour Dipole Model as implemented in \textsc{Ariadne}~\cite{Lonnblad:1992tz} for higher order emissions, and \textsc{Rapgap} uses parton showers in the leading logarithmic approximation.
 Each of these generators is combined with a detailed simulation of the H1 detector response based on the \textsc{Geant}3 simulation program~\cite{Brun:1987ma} and reconstructed in the same way as data.